 Edible science experiments are a great way to incorporate food and science into one activity.
 Kids will love learning the science behind the projects and watching how things work together.

 Food can teach us a lot about science, biology, and chemistry.
-These fun edible science experiments are a great way to incorporate some fun science learning into your home.
-Plus, these activities are easy to set up, and most only need a few supplies that you probably already have in your kitchen.
+These fun edible science experiments are a great way to incorporate some fun kitchen science learning into your home.
+Plus, these activities are easy to set up, and most only need a few supplies that you already have in your kitchen.

 Edible Science Experiments to Try at Home